Symplectic structure in open string field theory II: Sliding lump: Sliding Lump

 Sometimes space and time coordinates will be written without Lorentz indices as

-The second factor of the worldsheet theory is the ``transverse" BCFT, and consists of 24 noncompact spacelike free bosons subject to Dirichlet boundary conditions.
-However the exact form of the transverse BCFT is not very important.
-What matters is that $c=24$ and the disk partition function is not zero
+The second factor of the worldsheet theory is the ``transverse" BCFT, which we will imagine consists of 24 noncompact spacelike free bosons subject to Dirichlet boundary conditions.
+The exact form of the transverse BCFT is not very important because the formation of the lump does not excite transverse primary operators.
+What matters is that the central charge is $24$ and that the disk partition function is not zero

-The final factor of the worldsheet theory is the $bc$ ghost system of central charge~$-26$, so the total BCFT has $c=0$.
+The final factor of the worldsheet theory is the $bc$ ghost system of central charge~$-26$.
+The total BCFT has $c=0$.
 The dynamical string field $\Psi$ is a Grassmann odd state of the BCFT at ghost number $1$.
 We consider Witten's open bosonic string field theory~\cite{Witten}, with the action

 where $Q$ is the BRST operator, multiplication is carried out with Witten's open string star product, and the trace is defined by

 where $\langle,\rangle$ is the BPZ inner product and $I$ is the identity string field.
 The notation and conventions follow \cite{Erler}.
 If the string field vanishes at infinity, the trace is BRST invariant and cyclic,